 The development of a genogram is not a mechanical task, nor does it give absolute results.
 Perhaps the same process results in reconsidering the original goal one or more times.
 Sometimes the discovery of unexpected data can advise us to take a new approach.
 Therefore, the verification of compliance with the initial objective has a relative value.
 In reality, what needs to be verified is whether the data found, organized, and interpreted enrich the meaning of the person.
 It is often the case that, although the objective was not fully achieved, it has, on the contrary, helped.
 Either way, there should be a final evaluation of the process.

 The genogram is a path that leads to personal history.
 It’s a story that was written before we were born.
 Each of us is a chapter in a story that began in ancient times.
-Only this timid rumor of time reaches us, namely that only sometimes we manage to recover thanks to this exercise of following in the footsteps of our human group.
+Only this timid rumor of time reaches us, namely that only sometimes do we manage to recover thanks to this exercise of following in the footsteps of our human group.

 To show a remarriage in genogram one has to extend the line from the first marriage.